dtsdwarak/blog/_posts/2015-07-13-Best-Podcasts-On-Web.md

 ![Linux Action Show]({{site.baseurl}}/assets/images/las.png)

 The BEST podcast that caters to people who belong to any stratum of technical know-how.
 PERIOD.
 [Chris](https://twitter.com/chrislas) is a terrific person and the way he carries the energy will just suffice to keep you engrossed throughout.
 I do miss [Matt](http://www.matthartley.com/) now that he's left.
-But, anyway this is one podcast I've been following closely ever since I've known some thing about podcasts.
+But, anyway this is one show I've been following closely ever since I've known a thing or two about podcasts.
 You may also want to check out some of the other podcasts with [Jupiter Broadcasting](http://www.jupiterbroadcasting.com/) and [TWIT](https://twit.tv/).

 ##[Hacker Public Radio](http://hackerpublicradio.org/)